vta/OTP/README.md

 ## <a name="gtfsrt"></a>GTFS-realtime
 Refers to the open standard for [GTFS-realtime](https://developers.google.com/transit/gtfs-realtime/)

+## <a name="gtfsrt-proto"></aGTFS-realtime-proto
+Refers to the open standard for [GTFS-realtime](https://developers.google.com/transit/gtfs-realtime/gtfs-realtime-proto)

 ## <a name="gbfs"></a>GBFS
 Refers to the open draft for the [General Bikeshare Feed Specification](https://github.com/NABSA/gbfs)